wikisamuel/wikisamuel.github.io/java/tp2-en.md

 ## 2. Items (part 2)
 <!-- .slide: data-state="no-toc-progress" class="no-toc-progress" -->
 * Pokeballs also are items.
 A pokeball has a base efficiency (an integer between 0 and 100) and a efficiency multiplier which depends on its type.
 * Simple pokeballs do not exist.
 A pokeball is always special.
-2 types of pokeballs currently exist : superball (with a multiplier of 2) and hyperball (with a multiplier of 3)
+2 types of pokeballs currently exist : ultraball (with a multiplier of 2) and greatball (with a multiplier of 3)
 * For all pokeballs, we need to know the real efficiency which is calculated as follows : base efficiency * multiplier

 ----